apache/airflow/contributing-docs/testing/system_tests.rst

 Airflow system tests are pretty special because they serve three purposes:

 * they are runnable tests that communicate with external services
-* they are example_dags that users can just copy&paste and use as starting points for their own DAGs
+* they are example_dags that users can just copy&paste and use as starting points for their own Dags
 * the excerpts from these system tests are used to generate documentation

 Old System Tests